UPDATE: COVID-19 AND NOTICES SEEKING OR REQUIRING POSSESSION OF RESIDENTIAL PROPERTIES

 It is positive for many landlords across the country that the stay has expired, however the Courts are likely to prioritise cases to ensure that those involving anti-social or criminal behaviour are heard first.
 A delay in processing many of these claims, whether new or old, should therefore be expected.
 Either party can mark a case as a “covid-19 case” to alert the Court to any hardship you may have faced as a result of the pandemic, this information will then be considered by the Court when processing the claim and listing any hearings.
 Landlords should be aware that this is a rapidly developing situation, and there may be further changes made at relatively short notice.

 While the above is a snap shot of the current position relating to residential premises, the law and Court practice is constantly changing.
-Please contact Fay O’Halloran or any of our Commercial Litigation team if you would like advice on issues relating to the above or any other matter we may be able to assist with.
+Please contact our Commercial Litigation team if you would like advice on issues relating to the above or any other matter we may be able to assist with.